SpEL

 : this function converts the first parameter (attribute

-) to a list of strings, by splitting according to the provided regex and trimming each result.List<String> toList(String attribute)
+) to a list of strings, by splitting according to the provided regular expression and trimming each result.List<String> toList(String attribute)

 : identical to the previous function, but always splits on,